-Fan Blades
+Fan blades

-The cost of manufacturing efficient ceiling fan blades in the U.S. is estimated to be about US\$2.25, versus US\$0.25 per conventional flat blade [31], [30].
-The incremental cost of manufacturing an efficient blade versus a conventional blade in India is about INR60 for 3 blades i.e. US\$0.36/blade [20].
-Although these appear to be significant cost increases for these components, they are not very large (~5%) compared to the total retail price of a ceiling fan.
+The cost of manufacturing efficient ceiling fan blades in the USA is estimated to be about US\$ 2.25, versus US\$ 0.25 per conventional flat blade (Parker and Hibbs 2010; Parker et al. 2000).
+The incremental cost of manufacturing an efficient blade versus a conventional blade in India is about INR 60 for three blades, i.e., US\$ 0.36 per blade.
+Although these appear to be significant cost increases for these components, they are not very large (~5 %) compared to the total retail price of a ceiling fan.
 An important point to mention in the case of efficiency improvement through blade design is that blade design and manufacturing are driven by aesthetic considerations rather than just efficiency.
-This is also reflected in divergent estimates of the costs of manufacturing depending on the design, material, manufacturing, and treatment/finishing processes.
-The significance of aesthetic considerations in blade manufacture implies that mandating more efficient blades through minimum energy performance standards (MEPS) is not likely to be a practical or desirable option.
-However, given that some fans may be designed to meet energy efficiency policy specifications by using more efficient blades, it is still useful to estimate the costs of efficiency improvement through more efficient blades, particularly for labeling and incentive programs.
-Table 3 reports these costs in dollar terms along with average numbers, which are used as the input for the cost effectiveness calculation.
+This is also reflected in divergent estimates of the costs of manufacturing depending on the design, material,